KelvinKramp/KelvinKramp/README.md

 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.” - Barack Obama

 - 🛠️  I’m currently working on:
-  1) Together with colleagues at [Ada Health](https://ada.com/) we are developing a question-answer system for diabetes.
-You can find the alpha version over [here](https://diabetes-chatbot-alpha.herokuapp.com).
+  1) [Diabetes chatbot](https://diabetes-chatbot-alpha.herokuapp.com) Together with colleagues at [Ada Health](https://ada.com/) we are developing a question-answer system for diabetes.
+  2) [Autotune123](www.Autotune123.com): A website that you can use to easily calculate 24 hour basal insulin rate recommendations, smooth the resulting outcome and upload the new profile to NightScout.
-  2) a)  Extension app to NightScout and [androidAPS](https://github.com/nightscout/AndroidAPS) with the option for b) Double wave bolusses, c) Connect actvitiy tracker.
+  3) a)  Extension app to NightScout and [androidAPS](https://github.com/nightscout/AndroidAPS) with the option for b) Double wave bolusses, c) Connect actvitiy tracker.
-  3) Teaching myself how to do pull requests and learning how to contribute to the projects of others.
+  4) Teaching myself how to do pull requests and learning how to contribute to the projects of others.

 - 📕 On my ideas list are:
   1) Medical doctors feedback app ("MediFeed" or something?).